opauloh/jest-cypress-react-babel-webpack/README.md

   you're linting and you want to scope down the files that you're linting to just the ones that you're working with at the time you're committing your code.

+### jest-watch-select-projects

+- This is a jest watch plugin, that allows us to filter our watch mode by projects

 > Note: This project is intentionally over-engineered.
 The application itself is
 > very simple, but the tooling around it is pretty complicated.
 The goal is to